Enhjin/Vivere/docs/final.md

 * Use multiple exits and clear exits’ surrounding to simplify the path to the goal
 * Coarsely browse randomly generated mazes and delete hard ones, such as mazes having only one or two empty space to walk through in a row or a column, to speed up training efficiency.

 By all the three methods above, the agent has significantly improved its chance of surviving, which allows it to have enough time to collect information and actually “learns” from every maze it tried.
+Malmo also allows the user to get the world state object from the agent host.
+From world state, we can get observations like the grid representation of the maze.
+With that, we can modify the speed at which our agent makes a move.
+Whenever there is a change in Minecraft, a new video frame is contained in the world state.
+Malmo keeps track of how many video frames have passed since previous state of the world.
+We modified our agent to make movement and save the resulting new state for every 3 video frame of the game.
+With these attributes, we trained our agent.

 Our training sessions are listed below:
 >